For those parents looking for plans or entertainment for the week, Calgary has a lot to offer over the break from March 20 to 29 or April 3-11, 2026.

 Plan a Bike Trip

 As long as the snow stays at bay, a family cycling trip is simple to plan with the great number of paved and nonpaved trails around the city.
-These trails offer several kms worth of biking paths to explore.
+These trails offer several kilometres worth of biking paths to explore.

 - The Weaselhead Natural Area has over 15km of bike paths which create a nice loop around the Glenmore Reservoir.
 Shorter trails around 5km also loop around the natural area.